hydro-informatics/hydro-informatics.github.io/pages/python-advanced/xml.md

 Other workbook charts are available and their implementation (still: why would you?) is explained in the [*openpyxl* docs](https://openpyxl.readthedocs.io/en/stable/charts/introduction.html).

 ### Customize workbook manipulation
-There are many ways of modifying workbooks and *openpyxl* provides some "shovel-ready" methods to manipulate workbooks.
-Still, in order to avoid to re-read this lesson every time you want to manipulate a workbook, it is much more convenient to have your own workbook manipulation classes ready.
-For example, use custom `Read` and `Write` classes, where `Read` is the parent class of the `Write` class:
+There are many ways of modifying workbooks and *openpyxl* provides close-to "shovel-ready" methods to manipulate workbooks.
+Still, in order to avoid re-reading this lesson every time you want to manipulate a workbook, it is much more convenient to have your own workbook manipulation classes ready.
+For example, use custom `Read` and `Write` classes, where `Read` is the parent class of the `Write` class (see [inheritance of classes](hypy_classes.html#Inheritance)).
+The `Read` class may contain tailored functions for reading specific columns, rows, or arrays.
+The below code block illustrates a basic example for such `Read` and `Write` classes with the above `read_columns` function implemented as a method of the `Read` class.

 ```python